What Are Whales Doing With Wayfair

-A whale with a lot of money to spend has taken a noticeably bullish stance on Wayfair.
+A whale with a lot of money to spend has taken a noticeably bearish stance on Wayfair.

 What's The Price Target?